LogJamb-Josh/CodingChallenge.WebApi.Apex.JackHenry/readme.md

 ## Conclusion
 On 2/25/2022 Zach at APEX said the results came in strong.
 On 2/28/2022 I went through the code I wrote with 3 employees of Jack Henry.
 I explained what I did.
 I never felt like I stumbled.
 The focus was on Dependency Injection and Linq.
-I have experience with both so the hardest part was .Net 6, changes to Unit Testing and going down the path or Integration testing which I never did get to work.
+I have experience with both so the hardest part was .Net 6, changes to Unit Testing and going down the path of integration testing which wasn't part of the challengs and I never got to work.

 As of 3/4/2022, I haven't heard anything back.
 During our conversaton, I discovered this is a purely backend position.
 I made it clear I wanted Blazor front end work as well as Azure back end work.
 The job description listed Blazor but this is just a backend job.